Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 The local Tourist Information Centers provide same day luggage forwarding between Magome and Tsumago (in either direction)

-What else to know before hiking the Nakasendo?
+What else should you know before hiking the Nakasendo?

 Take plenty of cash as not all businesses (including accommodation providers and restaurants/cafés) accept credit cards.

-• between Magome [Google Maps location] and Tsumago [Google Maps location] – they are kept next to the Tourism Office in each town.
+• Magome [Google Maps location] and Tsumago [Google Maps location] are kept next to the Tourism Office in each town.

-• between Yabuhara and Narai (over the Torii Pass) – there are holders by the trail heads on either side of the mountain.
+• Between Yabuhara and Narai (over the Torii Pass), holders by the trail heads are on either side of the mountain.

-Just make sure you return them after your hike for the next hiker to use.
+Just return them after your hike so the next hiker can use them.

 map and walking sticks near torii toge pass